Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/aiven-karapace-cluster-ssl-protocol.md

     icon that is available on the right hand side of the each cluster row.

-9\.
-In the `application.properties` file for [cluster-api] (klaw/cluster-api/src/main/resources) module, configure Karapace credentials copied from Aiven console:: :
+9. In the `application.properties` file for [cluster-api](https://github.com/aiven/klaw/blob/main/cluster-api/src/main/resources/application.properties) module, configure Karapace credentials copied from Aiven console

+    ```
     clusterid.klaw.schemaregistry.credentials=username:password
+    ```

     Replace clusterid with Klaw cluster Id copied from Klaw UI.

-11. Re-deploy the Cluster API with the updated configuration.
+10. Re-deploy the Cluster API with the updated configuration.
 This will apply the changes and enable Klaw to connect to the Kafka cluster using SSL protocol.